 How to Make Pins

-Hello my favorite crafters.
+Hello, my favorite crafters.
 It’s Rebecca E Parsons back today with an easy and inexpensive Mixed Media technique tutorial – How to Make Pins (and Clips)!
 Handmade Pins are all the rage at the moment.
 These tiny wonders can be used in so many ways in junk journals, books, card making, scrapbooking, and just about every art and craft that we make here on The Graphics Fairy.
 You can see round pins and fussy cut pins below.
 I also colored a few with colored pencils.
-There are so many options with these pins or clips.
+There are so many options with these Hot Glue pins.

-All you need to do this technique are a few simple supplies that you probably already have in your stash.
+All you need to create your own pins, are a few simple supplies and basic materials that you probably already have in your stash.

 Cardstock – The heavier the better